bcgov/invasivesbc/README.md

 ## Getting Help or Reporting an Issue

-To report bugs/issues/features requests, please file an issue.
+To report bugs/issues/features requests, please file an issue ticket.

 ## How to Contribute